 Effective 1 April 2018, the Company adopted Ind AS 115 "Revenue from Contracts with Customers" using the cumulative catch-up transition method, applied to contracts that were not completed as of 1 April 2018.
-In accordance with the cumulative catch-up transition method, the comparatives have not been retrospectively adjusted.
+In accordance with the cumulative catch-up transition method, the and other explanatory information to the standalone financial statements as at and for the year ended 31 March 2023 comparatives have not been retrospectively adjusted.
 The effect on adoption of Ind AS 115 was insignificant.
 On account of adoption of Ind AS 115, unbilled work-in-progress (contract asset) as at 31 March 2019 has been considered as non-financial asset and accordingly classified under other current assets.